autostrap/project-config/puppet/hieradata/repos.d/README.md

 For more information see
 https://github.com/syseleven/puppet-repodeploy/blob/master/manifests/init.pp

-*Note: This directory is an override for sys11-config.
-Hence only configuration parameters with values differing from those in sys11-config need to (and should) be included here.
-Anything not set explicitely will inherit the default values from sys11-config.*
+*Note: This directory is an override for global-config.
+Hence only configuration parameters with values differing from those in global-config need to (and should) be included here.
+Anything not set explicitely will inherit the default values from global-config.*